ropensci-archive/roweb2/content/blog/2019-08-20-forensic-science.md

 date: 2019-08-20
 categories: blog
 topicid: 1805
 preface: This work was funded by a [2018 rOpenSci Research Fellowship](https://ropensci.org/blog/2018/02/14/announcing-2018-ropensci-fellows/) to Sam Tyner.
+See the [related post](https://forensicstats.org/news-posts/discover-forensic-applications-of-the-statistical-language-r-in-new-csafe-book) from the Center for Statistics and Applications in Forensic Evidence (CSAFE).
 tags:
 - R
 - Open Science